Volcano erupts in southern Chile, belching ash, smoke into sky

 "It sounded like a big tractor trailer passing by the road, rattling and shaking, guttural rumbling. ...
 We left everything there, grabbed my kid, my dog, got in the car with my wife," Moffat said.

-"All the neighbors were outside, a lot of young people crying.
+"All the neighbours were outside, a lot of young people crying.
 Armageddon type reaction," said Canada-born Moffat, who was driving to nearby Puerto Varas.

 Television pictures showed a spectacular mushroom-shaped column billowing into the sky with occasional lighting bolts shooting through.
-The eruption was seen in towns at least 50 kilometers away.
+The eruption was seen in towns at least 50 kilometres away.

 "There are a lot of people out in the streets, many heading to the gas stations to fill up on gas," Derek Way, a resident of Puerto Varas, said.